giachello/netradio/README.md

-# NetRadio component
+# NetRadio component for Home Assistant

-This is a new Media_source that allows you to define a set of web radio stations (e.g., http://streams.greenhost.nl:8080/jazz) and then play them from a service call or by using a custom Lovelace card.
+This is a new Media_source for the Home Assistant home automation framework, that allows you to define a set of web radio stations (e.g., http://streams.greenhost.nl:8080/jazz) and then play them from a service call or by using a custom Lovelace card.

 ### To install the Media Source component: